United Brotherhood of Railway Employees: Development

 Estes' UBRE was founded to create a union that would "bring all classes of actual railway employees in closer contact with each other, for their mutual benefit and improvement."
 It proposed to take a moderate approach to dealing with employers, and to avoid any political affiliation.
 A similar union had been formed in San Francisco, the Railway Employees Amalgamated Association.
 The two unions combined with headquarters in San Francisco, using the UBRE name.

 The UBRE tried to meet a need for representation for the less skilled railway workers.

 The running trades – engineers, brakemen, firemen, and conductors – were represented by crafts brotherhoods.
 They were well paid, and the railways gave them good treatment because of the responsibility of their jobs.
 The less skilled laborers, track maintenance crews and freight handlers had worse conditions and no representation.

 The UBRE tried unsuccessfully to take over the organization of the Order of Railroad Telegraphers (ORT) on the Southern Pacific.
 Estes was expelled from the ORT as a result.

-Early in 1902 the UBRE applied to the American Federation of Labor (AF of L) for a charter, but was refused on the grounds that the UBRE would compete with the existing railway brotherhoods.
+Early in 1902, the UBRE applied to the American Federation of Labor (AF of L) for a charter, but was refused on the grounds that the UBRE would compete with the existing railway brotherhoods.

-After the AF of L rebuttal the UBRE moved to the left and start to negotiate with the American Labor Union (ALU), a recently founded rival to the AFL associated with the Socialist Party of America.
-The UBRE did not formally became an ALU affiliate until April 1903.
+After the AF of L rebuttal, the UBRE moved to the left and start to negotiate with the American Labor Union (ALU), a recently founded rival to the AFL associated with the Socialist Party of America.
+The UBRE did not formally become an ALU affiliate until April 1903.

 The ALU and the UBRE were threatening to businesses because workers were organized by industry rather than skill.

 One union could close down a company.

 Estes told an audience in Winnipeg that the UBRE "has been designed to meet the needs of the hour; ... it meets concentration and consolidation of the part of capital, with the same policy for labor and nothing short of this will protect you."

 Gompers told the Trades and Labour Congress (TLC) he viewed the UBRE as "inimical to the interests of the working people everywhere.